Onfido: Service

 Onfido (pronounced "On-Feed-Oh") helps businesses prove their users’ real identities through its online platform.
-If a person has a smartphone with a built-in camera, Onfido is able to use it to compare and cross-reference a person's facial biometrics with their identity document, such as driver's license.
+If a person has a smartphone with a built-in camera, Onfido is able to use it to compare and cross-reference a person's facial biometrics with their identity document, such as a driver's license.
 The person's identification can then be checked against global databases for any issues.
 It uses manual and automated machine learning technologies, including optical character recognition and face detection, to verify the passport or ID card of an applicant to prevent fraud.
 Onfido also conducts right to work, PEP and sanctions checks using multiple data sources.

-As of 2021, the company has started investing in other fintech companies such as SEON Fraud Fighters.